 Universal Service Fund (USF)

 Usually, service providers pass the Universal Service Fund (USF) expense to customers, but some other mobile service providers absorb the USF charges.
-It is also important to note the a number of enterprises negotiate exemptions with the major providers to avoid these charges.
+It is also important to note that a number of enterprises negotiate exemptions with the major providers to avoid these charges.

 Do the percentages or tax rates vary on the same services?